The Ultimate Guide To Property Auctions

 A crucial part of property auctions is the exchange of contracts after the sale.
 At Edward Mellor auctions, contracts are exchanged as soon as the hammer goes down.
 This means you’re never in limbo worrying if your offer is going to be accepted – if you’re the winning bidder, the property is yours.

 If you’re going to be buying property at an auction, then it’s essential that you know what you’re getting yourself in for.
 One of the most important things to understand is that winning an auction commits you to purchase the property.
 Backing out at this stage would result in the loss of your deposit.

 Many auction houses charge a 10% deposit of the property value to enter an auction, which will be kept by the seller if you pull out after winning the auction.
 At Edward Mellor, we use a simple “token” deposit system.
-Buyers simply purchase one token (£5000) each for every auction they would like to enter.
+Buyers simply purchase one token (£5000) each for every auction lot they would like to bid on.
 These tokens are refunded if the buyer does not win, but kept as a deposit if they do.

 Regardless of the system used by your auction house, you should only ever buy a property if you’ve done the research and are 100% sure it’s the right move for you.

 When the bidding commences on a property, it’s all too easy to get caught up in the moment.
 It’s not uncommon to see the price rising and start to panic bid.
 In any auction, staying calm is one of the biggest challenges.
 Auctions are naturally exciting, but you don’t want this to get in the way of making sensible financial decisions.